hello-robot/stretch_ai/README.md

 More instructions on the ROS2 bridge are in [its dedicated readme](src/stretch_ros2_bridge/README.md).

-Unfortunately, you need to rebuild the ROS2 bridge every time you update the codebase.
+You need to rebuild the ROS2 bridge every time you update the codebase.
 You can do this with:

 ```bash
 cd ~/ament_ws